-- All instructors, including full-time professors, adjuncts, lecturers, Adjunct Instructors, and any others who offer classroom instruction or office hours to students;
+- All instructors, including professors, adjunct instructors, lecturers, and any other employees who offer classroom instruction or office hours to students;

 - All advisors;